dcunited001/dcunited001.github.io/_posts/2016-02-08-questions-on-gravity.md

 for multiple models of space: one relativistic and another, who knows.
 It's a lot simpler if all the bosons are in the same space.

-In other words, what I'm trying to ask is:
+In other words, what I'm trying to ask is --

 ### If gravitons follow curved spacetime, how does this affect other bosons?